smiddy-001/bookm-parser/README.md

 ## steps

-To categorize URLs into broad and specialized categories, you can use a supervised machine learning algorithm such as a classification algorithm.
-Here are the steps you can follow:
+To categorize URLs into broad and specialized categories, i will use a supervised classification machine learning algorithm:

 1. Data Cleaning: